-To really make good use of any traffic light system, we need very specific rules for assigning a traffic light colour (or shade, taking Mr. Few’s advice) to each performance measure.
+For any traffic light report to work consistently, we need very specific rules for assigning a traffic light colour (or shade, taking Mr. Few’s advice) to each performance measure.

 Problem #2: Interpretation of traffic lights is rarely consistent with performance improvement.

 Performance measures are supposed to guide our actions to improve performance.
 But the actions that traditional traffic lights trigger rarely have anything to do with fundamental performance improvement.
 Instead they trigger judgement.